About Us

 The Fab Lab is a joyful, playful, and welcoming third space for creative people who want to live artfully, swap stress for presence, and have more freaking fun.

 We keep our finger on the pulse of the community and lead with creative vision to meet the needs of passionate sewists, devoted quilters, and total noobs.
 We believe everyone deserves the chance to experience creative fulfillment—and that access to an open-hearted, supportive community is the key to living (and making) their best life.
-At Fab Lab, we support your creative visioning, skill-building, and empowerment in a vibrant, inclusive space.

 Inspired by the bold authenticity of the B-52’s, we encourage everyone who walks through our doors to show up as themselves—and to be inspired to make magical things that reflect their values and nourish their well-being.
-Our obsession with gorgeous fabrics, cool tools, and stress-free making is more than a hobby—it’s our version of making the world a shinier, happier place.

-About our Founder, Allison Mondel
+About the owner, Allison Mondel

 I’m a recovering professional soprano who, after relocating from Washington, DC to Acton, MA, is starting a brand-new creative chapter.
 The Fab Lab is my happiest place—a space to help folks live artfully, authentically, and colorfully.